| Expedition Medicine Article |

 A number of adaptations occur to enable the human body to tolerate the low oxygen levels of high altitude.
 At the start of the process and within a very short period both heart and breathing rate increase – thus taking more oxygen in and moving it around more quickly.
 Within hours, urine output increases as the body sheds extra water – in effect enabling the blood to become more concentrated – and thus carrying a higher concentration of oxygen.
 This is just a temporary adaptation.
 In the long term the body achieves the same effect, not by losing vital water, but by increasing the number of red blood cells.
 And changes occur in the haemoglobin inside the red blood cells, improving oxygen delivery still further.
 As acclimatisation progresses the heart rate at a given height may gradually fall back down towards normal sea level values.
 The breathing rate however will remain high.
 And the process is far from perfect.
 Even in fully acclimatised individuals oxygen saturation becomes progressively less with increasing altitude.

-A word of warning: the increase of red blood cells increases oxygen delivery to the tissues, but the price paid is that the blood consequently becomes thicker and more likely to clot.
+A WORD OF WARNING: the increase of red blood cells increases oxygen delivery to the tissues, but the price paid is that the blood consequently becomes thicker and more likely to clot.
 With prolonged periods at very high altitudes, such as on 8000m peaks, there is a significant risk of deep vein thrombosis and even stroke – and a daily small dose of aspirin may be advisable to off-set the risk – along with avoidance of dehydration.
 Even on lesser mountains of around 6000m, significant thickening of the blood can occur within as short a time frame as two weeks.
 Anybody with any additional risk of DVT or stroke should consider aspirin under these circumstances – including on the flight home (see above).
 If you are uncertain about your personal risk factors then discuss with your doctor who is best placed to advise you.
 The sort of dose of aspirin appropriate to reduce clotting is of the order of 75-150mg per day ( ¼ – ½ a standard aspirin tablet).

 Oxygen saturation:

-It is possible to measure personal oxygen saturation levels using a small easily portable device known as a pulse oximeter.
+pulse oximeter.
 Such devices can be purchased for the equivalent of 80 Euros or less, run off a couple of AAA batteries and take up much less space than a mobile phone.
 To obtain a reading you simply clasp the little unit over a (warm) finger end and press the ‘go’ button – and within seconds the tiny screen will show both oxygen saturation and pulse rate.
 It is by no means essential to carry a pulse oximeter, to go to altitude.
-A ‘good’ reading does not guarantee immunity from altitude illness.
-It can provide useful information however – and all those endeavouring to climb above the two base camps on Aconcagua for example, are required by park medical authorities to show favourable readings before proceeding.
-A normal sea level oximeter reading will be in the region of 96-98%.
-The two Aconcagua base camps are both at around 4200m – and at this altitude readings of 85-90% would be ‘normal’.
-At this level anything less than 80% would dictate descent to a lower level – whereas 2900m higher, at the level of Aconcagua summit, a reading of 72% would be normal!
+A ‘good’ reading does not guarantee immunity from altitude illness – although it may be fairly reassuring.
+Conversely, a ‘bad’ reading doesn’t necessarily mean you are in trouble.

 It is worth noting that at sea level readings of below 90% would suggest fairly advanced lung and/or heart disease!
 At the summit of Everest and without an oxygen mask, pulse oximeter readings would likely be around 58% - which is practically incompatible with life…